 The dripline is the area directly located under the outer circumference of the tree branches.
-When the tree canopy gets wet, any excess is shed to the ground along this dripline, much like and umbrella.
-This is also known as a tree’s Critical Root Zone (CRZ), sometimes also called the Root Protection Zone (RPZ), and is defined as a circle on the ground corresponding to the dripline of the tree.
+When the tree canopy gets wet, any excess is shed to the ground along this dripline, much like an umbrella.
+This is also known as a tree’s Critical Root Zone (CRZ), sometimes also called the Root Protection Zone (RPZ).
+It is defined as a circle on the ground corresponding to the dripline of the tree.

 The most active water absorption area is at the dripline and beyond, not close to the center or trunk.
 This is where the tiny terminal feeder rootlets are located that take up water and nutrients from the soil for the tree.
 Trees should be watered here, not by the base of the trunk, or the tree may develop root rot.

-Know your plants and trees; some have shallow roots near the surface, others have deeper roots that require more water to be able to soak down to the depth of their feeder roots.
+Learn about plants and trees.
+Some have shallow roots near the surface, others have deeper roots that require more water to be able to soak down to the depth of their feeder roots.
 The soil surrounding the plant's roots, called the “root zone,” serves as a storage tank from which the plant draws moisture and nutrients.

-When you apply fertilizing nutrients to a plant, it is essential that you put them within reach of these feeder rootlets, or your offering will be leeched away and mostly lost.
+When applying fertilizing nutrients to a plant, it is essential to put them within reach of these feeder rootlets, or the offering will be leeched away and mostly lost.

-Most of micro irrigation is accomplished through this drip tubing along these drip lines, ¼-inch or ½-inch hose fitted with tiny plastic nubs, called emitters, that allow water to drip out at a regulated pace without clogging.
+Most of the micro-irrigation is accomplished through this drip tubing along these drip lines, 1/4-inch or 1/2-inch hose fitted with tiny plastic nubs, called emitters, that allow water to drip out at a regulated pace without clogging.
 The tubing snakes around and among plants and trees to get water into the soil at the roots.
-You can buy that tubing either prepunched, with emitters factory-installed under the surface every 18 inches, or unperforated, which requires you to punch the holes and attach the emitters to the outside of the tubing yourself.
+The tubing can be bought either pre-punched, with emitters factory-installed under the surface every 18 inches, or without perforations, which requires punching the holes and attaching the emitters to the outside of the tubing at home.

-If your irrigation is inadequate, you will encourage the roots of young plants to grow up near the surface, which will make them more dependent on frequent watering to satisfy them and give them poorer holding power in the soil, which may result in uprooted trees and shrubs in a storm.
+If irrigation is inadequate, it will encourage the roots of young plants to grow up near the surface, which will make them more dependent on frequent watering to satisfy them.
+This will give them poorer holding power in the soil and may result in uprooted trees and shrubs in a storm.